NativeScript/NativeScript/README.md

 - **[Cross-platform modules](//github.com/NativeScript/NativeScript/)**
     - This repo contains the [NativeScript cross-platform modules](http://docs.nativescript.org/core-concepts/modules), which abstract iOS and Android APIs into JavaScript APIs—e.g. `camera.takePicture()`.
 The modules are written in TypeScript.
 - **[iOS runtime](//github.com/NativeScript/ios-runtime/)**
-    - This repo contains the NativeScript iOS runtime—the code that hosts NativeScript iOS apps, and allows the JavaScript code to be executed on iOS devices.
+    - This repo contains the NativeScript iOS runtime—the code that hosts NativeScript iOS apps, and allows JavaScript code to be executed on iOS devices.
 The iOS runtime is written in a fun mix of C++, Objective-C, and more.
 - **[Android runtime](//github.com/NativeScript/android-runtime)**
-    - This repo contains the NativeScript Android runtime.
-Much like the NativeScript iOS runtime, the NativeScript Android runtime hosts NativeScript Android apps, and allows JavaScript code to be executed on Android devices.
+    - This repo contains the NativeScript Android—the code that hosts NativeScript Android apps, and allows JavaScript code to be executed on Android devices.
 The Android runtime is written in a fun mix of C++ and Java.
 - **[CLI](//github.com/NativeScript/nativescript-cli)**
     - This repo contains the NativeScript command-line interface, which lets you create, build, and run apps using the NativeScript framework.
 The CLI is written in TypeScript.
 - **[Docs](//github.com/NativeScript/docs)**